-There are no additional numeric effluent limitations beyond those described in Part V.B. of this permit.
+There are no numeric effluent limitations beyond those in Part V.B.

-5. Monitoring and Reporting Requirements

-(a) Quarterly Visual Examination of Storm Water Quality.
-Facilities shall perform and document a visual examination of a representative storm water discharge associated with industrial activity from each outfall except discharges exempted below.
-The examination must be made at least once in each designated period [described in (1) below during daylight hours unless there is insufficient rainfall or snow melt to produce a runoff event.
+- 5. Monitoring and Reporting Requirements - a.
+Quarterly Visual Examination of Storm Water Quality.
+Facilities shall perform and document a visual examination of a storm water discharge associated with industrial activity from each outfall, except discharges exempted below.
+The examination must be made at least once in each of the following designated periods during daylight hours unless there is insufficient rainfall or snow melt to produce a runoff event: January through March; April through June; July through September; and October through December.